 - 1. Conduct a public hearing to consider a rezoning from Planned Area Development (PAD) and AG (Agricultural) to Planned Area Development (PAD).

 - a.
 Open the Public Hearing

 - b.
 Staff Presentation

 - c.
 Applicant Presentation (10 minutes)

 - d.
 Receive Public Comment (3 minutes)

 - e.
 Close the Public Hearing

 - 2. Alternative Actions

 - a.
 Recommend denial of the request to rezone property from the PAD (Planned Area Development) and AG (Agricultural) zoning districts to the PAD (Planned Area Development) zoning district; or,

 - b.
-Recommend approval of the request to rezone property from the PAD (Planned Area Development) and AG (Agricultural) zoning districts to the PAD (Planned Area Development) zoning district, as set forth in the draft of Ordinance No. 2020-1472, attached hereto; or,
+Recommend approval of the request to rezone property from the PAD (Planned Area Development) and AG (Agricultural) zoning districts to the PAD (Planned Area Development) zoning district subject to stipulations as set forth in the draft of Ordinance No. 2020-1472, attached hereto.

-- c.
-Continue the request to rezone property from the PAD (Planned Area Development) and AG (Agricultural) zoning districts to the PAD (Planned Area Development) zoning district to a future Planning and Zoning Commission public hearing.

 Fiscal Impact: Although a fiscal impact analysis has not been conducted on this specific project, all new development will have an ongoing fiscal impact on the city.
 The development is responsible for construction of infrastructure necessary to serve the site and will generate one-time revenue for the city through payment of permits, construction sales tax and development impact fees.
 Longer term fiscal impacts include increased demands for municipal services, the costs of which may or may not be offset by increased property values/tax levies, city sales tax, state shared revenues and the increased demand for commercial and retail development.
+Any areas that will be maintained by the city are constructed by the developer and then conveyed to the city two years after construction.